 No split infinitive: Is it necessary for you to play the piano so loudly?
 (Much better!)

-In addition, if you split infinitives too far apart in a sentence, it gets messy.
+In addition, if you split them too far apart in a sentence, it gets messy.
 The intended meaning or direction of the sentence can get lost in too many words.
 For example:

 This sewing machine will allow you to rapidly, easily, and carefully sew your company logo onto bags.